microsoft/art/azureml/README.md

 ## Service Deployment

 `score.py` is a web service that allows for clients to query our model.
 It handles GET requests, expecting the following parameters: `url`, `n`, `culture`|`classification.ation`.
 It loads the balltrees and metadata pickle created in `featurize.py`, then downloads the provided URL and featurizes it.
-The featurized image is put into either the culture or classifcation balltree along with the number of results desired, and it returns the closest matches.
+The featurized image is put into either the culture or classifcation balltree along with the number of results desired, returning the closest matches.
 The metadata for the results is then sent as a serialized JSON object.

 The web service is deployed through `deploy_score_aks.py` to an inference cluster on Azure Kupernetes Service.
 It tries to first update an existing service, but if that fails it will create either a new service or a new cluster and service.

 The service can be deployed to a cluster or locally.
-Make sure the workspace settings are correct before running (https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.workspace.workspace?view=azure-ml-py).
+Make sure the [workspace settings](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.workspace.workspace?view=azure-ml-py) are correct before running.
 The settings for the inference cluster can be changed in gpu_aks_config.
 To deploy it locally, run `deploy_score_local.py`.